brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

   - Talking to a new person?

 ::: notes
-  - And the idea is convention over configuration.
+  - And the concept is convention over configuration.
   - What if you had to check a manual before: driving, eating or talking to someone?
   - Instead we rely on conventions
-  - We know that driving on a road A is similar to most roads.
+  - We know that driving on a road in Oslo is similar to most roads other roads.
   - This saves time, and makes us feel safe.
 :::